1980 San Diego Chargers season: Week 5: vs. Buffalo Bills

-In a battle of unbeaten teams, Buffalo led 3–0 in the opening quarter when Lowe forced Bills' running back Joe Cribbs to fumble and Buchanon recovered at the Buffalo 44.
+In a battle of unbeaten teams, Buffalo led 3–0 in the opening quarter when Lowe forced Bills' running back Joe Cribbs to fumble and Buchanon recovered at the Buffalo 44-yard line.
 Jefferson had 22- and 12-yard catches on the next two plays, and Winslow's touchdown followed on 3rd and goal.
-A minute later, Buchanon pressured Buffalo's punter, forcing him to run; he was stopped well short of a first down, and San Diego took over at the Buffalo 29.
+A minute later, Buchanon pressured Buffalo's punter, forcing him to run; he was stopped well short of a first down, and San Diego took over at the Buffalo 29-yard line.
 Jefferson's touchdown followed, again on 3rd and goal.
 The Bills responded with a field goal after Shaw and Edwards collided in the end zone while trying to make an interception.
 Buffalo later blocked a Partridge punt and recovered it in the end zone for a touchdown.
 Muncie converted a 3rd and 5 with a 12-yard run early in the following drive, which ended with a Benirschke field goal and a 17–13 lead at the break.

 Mike Williams blocked a punt at the start of the second half, but Benirschke missed wide right from 30 yards out.
-Young sacked Joe Ferguson on 3rd down, forcing Buffalo to punt from their own 11, and San Diego took over on the Buffalo 39.
-They scored on the ensuing drive; Clarence Williams converted a 3rd and 2 with a 12-yard catch, and scored from the 3 two plays later.
-Buffalo went for it on 4th and 1 from the Charger 10 early in the 4th quarter, but Cribbs was stuffed for no gain.
+Young sacked Joe Ferguson on 3rd down, forcing Buffalo to punt from deep in their own territory, and San Diego took over on the Buffalo 39-yard line.
+They scored on the ensuing drive; Clarence Williams converted a 3rd and 2 with a 12-yard catch, and scored from 3 yards out two plays later.
+Buffalo went for it on 4th and 1 from the Charger 10-yard line early in the 4th quarter, but Cribbs was stuffed for no gain.
 However, there was another punting error soon afterwards, Partridge struggling to field a high snap and getting tackled well behind the line.
 That set up a Bills touchdown on 4th and 3 from the 9.
 On the next play from scrimmage, Fouts was intercepted, and Cribbs scored the winner five plays later.
 These two Buffalo scores came 3:15 apart, after drives covering 16 and 21 yards.
-San Diego looked to respond quickly, but Winslow fumbled after what would have been a first down reception at the Bills 25.
+San Diego looked to respond quickly, but Winslow fumbled after what would have been a first down reception at the Bills 25-yard line.
 Television replays indicated that Winslow was down before he lost possession of the ball.
 After the turnover, Buffalo picked up three first downs to run the final 4:38 off the clock.